Israeli police find 'sufficient evidence' to indict Benjamin Netanyahu

 Police will now pass the evidence to the attorney general, who will make a decision on whether or not to indict the Prime Minister.
 That decision is not expected imminently.

-By Israeli law, he is only required to step down if he is convicted and that conviction is upheld through the appeals process to the high court, a process that could take years.
+By Israeli law, he is only required to step down if he is convicted and that conviction is upheld through the appeals process to the High Court, a process that could take years.

 However, he could face public and political pressure to step down much earlier.